 Words play an essential role in the process of communication.
 Any disturbance or distraction in the way a message is presented may lead to miscommunication.
 Following are the different types of communication barriers related to words:

 - Language: It is a medium of communication.
 If the sender is making excessive use of technical terms, it will become difficult for the receiver to understand the message clearly.

-- Disorganised Message: When the words are not organised systematically to form an influential message, it loses its efficiency and meaning.
+- Disorganised Message: When the words are not organised systematically to form a powerful message, it loses its efficiency and meaning.

-- Information Overload: The effectiveness of communication reduces when a person keeps on speaking for an extended period leading to the receiver’s exhaustion and he won’t be able to keep track of everything that is conveyed.
+- Information Overload: The effectiveness of communication reduces when a person keeps on speaking for an extended period.
+Thus, leading to the receiver’s exhaustion, who won’t be able to keep track of everything that is conveyed.

 - Demographic Differences: The difference in age, generation, gender, status, tradition, etc., creates a lack of understanding among people and thus, hinders the process of communication.